Make-School-Courses/FEW-1.1-Web-Foundations/07-JavaScript-Functions-and-Variables/README.md

 1. Identify where JavaScript can be used within an HTML document
 1. Define functions with JavaScript
 1. Define Variables with JavaScript
-1. Invoke functions
-1. Use functions
+1. Use/Invoke functions

 ## Introduction

 The original purpose of JavaScript was to script browsers.

 With JavaScript you can control almost all of the features and functions of the browser.
+Browser set some limits to ensure security.

 Originally JavaScript was developed by Netscape for their browser and called **LiveScript**.
 The name was soon changed to